ros2-dotnet/ros2_dotnet/README.md

 - Generation of all builtin ROS types
 - Support for publishers and subscriptions
 - Support for clients and services
-- Cross-platform support (Linux, Windows)
+- Cross-platform support (Linux, Windows, Windows IoT Core, UWP)
-  - For using ROS 2 with Hololens see https://github.com/ms-iot/ros_msft_mrtk

 What's missing?
 ---------------